Alfonso Papa: Commitment for Prison Reform

-The founding of a new Movement
+Founding of a new movement

-In July 2012, immediately following his being cleared of all charges, Papa became the president of the self-funded “Amnesty Now” commission with the goal of raising public awareness for the issues of amnesty, pre-trial confinement without due process, abysmal Italian prison conditions, as well as being an activist for civil liberties in Italy.
+In July 2012, immediately following his being cleared of all charges, Papa became the president of the self-funded "Amnesty Now" commission with the goal of raising public awareness for the issues of amnesty, pre-trial confinement without due process, abysmal Italian prison conditions, as well as being an activist for civil liberties in Italy.

-Conviction and Exoneration
+Conviction and exoneration

 In December 2016, Papa was convicted of several charges including corruption and official misconduct charges.
 The sentence imposes a term of four years and six month.

 In February 2019, Papa had the appeal judgment on the sentence of first instance.
 His accuser, Alfonso Gallo, was recently accused of relations with mafia associations.
 The prosecutor who accused Papa, Henry John Woodcock, is now accused of illegitimate conduct before the superior council of the judiciary.

 Papa was acquitted of the accusations relating to the judicial case known as P4 by the second penal section of the Court of Appeal of Naples in September 2019.
 The former MP was previously sentenced to imprisonment in the first instance by the first criminal section of the Court of Naples for some of the alleged crimes.
 The latest sentence absolves Papa of all the crimes.